CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ###### No gene IDs

-If there are no gene IDs at all (which might be the case, for example, if you're working purely from a transcriptome), then you can skip the revise step entirely.
+If there are no gene IDs at all (which could be the case, for example, if you're working purely from a transcriptome), then you can put None in the **Genes From** column to skip the gene mapping entirely.
 No gene IDs wil be added to the enzymes in the database.

 ###### Output mapping files